E2ENet: Dynamic Sparse Feature Fusion for Accurate and Efficient 3D Medical Image Segmentation: Experiments

 \section{Experiments}

-In this section, we compare the performance of our E2ENet model to baseline methods on three datasets and report results in terms of both segmentation quality and efficiency.
+In this section, we compare the performance of our E2ENet model to baseline methods and report results in terms of both segmentation quality and efficiency.
 In addition, we will perform ablation studies to investigate the behavior of each component in the E2ENet model.
-To further analyze the performance of our model, we will present qualitative results by visualizing the predicted segmentations on sample images.
-We will also visualize the feature fusion ratios to gain insights into the importance of each feature in the segmentation process.
-Furthermore, we will discuss the relationship between organ volume and organ segment accuracy to understand the effect of organ size on the segmentation quality.
+To further analyze the performance of our model, we will examine its generalizability and the effect of model capacity, and present qualitative results by visualizing the predicted segmentations on sample images.
+We will also visualize the feature fusion ratios to gain insights into which features play an important role in the segmentation process.
+The description of the dataset and experimental setup can be found in Appendix~\ref{Sec:Datasets and Experiment Setup} and \ref{app:imp_details}.